ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 = 1.9.37 (19 May 2020) =

-* New  : Stars Rating in WordPress default comment form #844
+* New  : Stars Rating field in WordPress default comment form #844
 * Added: PsychologicalTreatment Schema Type
 * Added: additionaType property to Product and LocalBusiness schema type
 * Fixed: Deprecated: WPSEO_Frontend::metadesc is deprecated since version WPSEO 14.0 with no alternative available #1004